avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 # Understanding Wardley Mapping

-## I. Executive Summary: The Necessity of Strategic Situational Awareness

 Wardley Mapping (WM) is a foundational concept in strategic visualization, designed to construct a dynamic, topographical representation of a business and its competitive environment.
 Unlike static planning documents, a Wardley Map charts the competitive landscape by positioning organizational components based on their contribution to user needs (the value chain) and their stage of maturity (evolution).
 This technique, developed by Simon Wardley after synthesizing business strategy with military thinking inspired by Sun Tzu's *The Art of War*, fundamentally reorients strategic leadership.

 The strategic imperative behind adopting Wardley Mapping is the transition from relying on luck to depending on maps.
 WM reveals the inherent logic of industry flow�identifying where value is currently realized, where stagnation occurs, and where future value is likely to emerge.
 This visualization process enables leaders to anticipate and act upon inevitable future states, particularly the continuous drive toward commoditization, thereby providing foresight rather than mere description.
 By mapping the environment, organizations gain the ability to manipulate the competitive landscape to their advantage, rather than simply reacting to market forces.

 The primary benefits of implementing this framework include achieving better cross-team alignment, significantly reducing redundant work and systemic duplication, clarifying complex investment decisions, and establishing a shared understanding of the strategic landscape.
 For strategy executives and technology leaders, Wardley Mapping provides the concrete evidence necessary to defend long-term decisions and guides continuous organizational adaptation in dynamic environments.
 It moves strategic analysis beyond abstract concepts into a verifiable, contextual visualization.

-## II.
-The Foundational Framework: Defining Wardley Mapping (The "What")
+## I. The Foundational Framework: Defining Wardley Mapping (The "What")

 ### A. Origins and Philosophical Underpinnings
 Wardley Mapping originated in 2005 when Simon Wardley, frustrated by inadequate business strategy practices, created the technique while at Fotango, further developing it within Canonical UK between 2008 and 2010.
 The foundational philosophy is anchored in the realization that business strategy shares core principles with actual war strategy.
 Just as a military general requires detailed topographical maps to understand the battlefield before deciding on maneuvers, a business leader requires situational awareness of the commercial landscape.